D-3-X/Rodent-REPO/templates/README.md

 <h1>Templates</h1>

 <p>This folder contains a collection of useful templates for various purposes.
 Templates are organized into subdirectories for better categorization.
-You are free to use and adapt these templates for your own projects.</p>
+You are free to use and adapt these templates for your own projects.
+Suggestions for imorovement are always welcomed</p>

 <h3>GitHub Related Templates</h3>
 <div>